 - From this point on, don’t stir the contents of the pot.
 Using the handles, gently swish the contents of the pot as the mixture heats to prevent scorching.

-- Remove immediately from heat and begin place by spoonful onto a silicone mat or buttered glass dish.
+- Once it's reached temperature, remove immediately from heat and begin place by spoonful onto a silicone mat or buttered glass dish.
 You can also pour mixture into heat-proof silicone molds for fun shapes and sizes.

-- Wait at least ten minutes and remove the dandelion candy by carefully popping them up.
+- Cool completely and remove the dandelion candy by carefully popping them up off the mat or out of the molds.

 - Coat in organic powdered sugar to prevent the dandelion candy from sticking together.
-Alternatively, you can use stevia powdered mix with cassava flour.
+Alternatively, you can use stevia powder mixed with cassava flour.
 You could use arrowroot powder, if you prefer, but I think it’s too bitter.
 This is candy, after all.

 Notes